gothinkster/realworld/api/README.md

   "article": {
     "slug": "how-to-train-your-dragon",
     "title": "How to train your dragon",
 	"description": "Ever wonder how?",
 	"body": "It takes a Jacobian",
+    "tagList": ["dragons", "training"],
     "createdAt": "2016-02-18T03:22:56.637Z",
     "updatedAt": "2016-02-18T03:48:35.824Z",
     "favorited": false,